kevingonzalez7997/Secure_APP_Terraform_D5.1/README.md

 ## Purpose

 This deployment leverages Terraform, an Infrastructure as Code (IaC) tool, to provision the necessary infrastructure for hosting a banking application server.
 To streamline the process, Jenkins is integrated for automated building and testing, and Gunicorn is the application hosting server.
-Furthermore, we've enhanced security by utilizing Jenkins agents
+Furthermore, we've used Jenkins node capabilities to launch instances simultaneously

 ## Deployment Steps